 Since pleiotropic SNPs have independent effects via different pathways (29), we can exploit them to identify putative risk factors for the outcome.
 In this scenario, a pleiotropic variant need not necessarily be treated as nuisance.
 Using MR-TRYX package, we demonstrated that pleiotropic variants can be used to explore alternative pathways in disease pathogenesis.
-For example, in our applied examples, the 2 sample MR results showed that elevated levels of SBP lead to increased risk of CHD, but also suggested that headache related traits (e.g. self-reported status of ibuprofen intake) may influence the original association.
+For example, in our applied examples, the 2 sample MR results showed that elevated levels of SBP lead to increased risk of CHD, but also suggested that headache related traits (e.g. experience of pain due to headache and self-reported status of ibuprofen intake) may influence the original association.
 This result confirmed the previous study that showed shared genetic risk between headache (migraine) and CHD (30), suggesting potential role of migraine in vascular mechanisms.
 Also, we found that MR-TRYX detected well established risk factors to CHD (e.g. blood levels of cholesterol) as well as alternative pathway.
 This result demonstrated the validity of MR-TRYX to detect the majority of traits that possibly influence the disease outcome.
-Furthermore, our results found the putative risk factors for schizophrenia such as coeliac disease, which has not been reported before using MR. Our example illustrated how outliers can be used to identify alternative pathway, opening the door for hypothesis free MR approaches to establish disease network.
+Furthermore, our results found the putative risk factors for schizophrenia such as coeliac disease, and body composition which have not been reported before using MR. Our example illustrated how outliers can be used to identify alternative pathway, opening the door for hypothesis free MR approaches to establish disease network.
 MR-TRYX may help us understand and represent all known traits and disease associations in a single framework.

 In our simulation, adjustment method improved FDR, power and bias whilst removing outliers increased FDR and bias.
 Even if we assume all outliers are detected correctly, as our simulation presents, there is a practical difficulty of setting a threshold for excluding a genetic variant as pleiotropic.
 A previous study supported this, reporting that bias due to weak IVs cannot be avoided by selection of instruments (31).
 This study also reported that the measured strength of instruments in data that relies on providing a threshold is flawed and may generate more bias.
 Additionally, our simulation showed that adjusting for pleiotropic pathway clearly outperforms removal of the outlying variants if pleiotropic variants are more than 10.
 In the applied analyses, we found that adjusting for effect of candidate traits on the original association yielded unbiased estimate.
 Also, this adjustment method reduced the heterogeneity due to pleiotropic outliers.
 The example of urate and CHD showed that the noise due to pleiotropy was substantially decreased after correcting for the effect of candidate traits.
 However, we acknowledge that MR-TRYX does not always correct for pleiotropy in the expected direction.
 In the example of education level and BMI, adjustment for the pleiotropic pathway failed to reduce the degree of heterogeneity.
 Since MR-TRYX relies on the publicly available database, it may fail to correct for pleiotropy if the role of variants was not fully understood by previous GWAS.
 Yet, as we illustrated in other examples, MR-TRYX allow for an informative analysis that could routinely be applied in the MR analyses.